 Outskirts of Angra do Heroísmo

 To get to the locations further away from Angra do Heroísmo historic centre, you can choose one of these three options: take a taxi, a bus or hire a car.

 Depending on the number of days of your stay and in order to get to all the points of interest in the outskirts of Angra do Heroísmo suggested in this article, and others on this island, I recommend you hire a car here (affiliate link).

 To easily visit the wonders in the outskirts of Angra do Heroísmo, visit them as they are presented in this article (from point 15 to 20).

 If you don’t want to hire a car or don’t have much time to explore the island, you can choose to book one of the tours that local companies offer.
 Find below some of my suggestions:

-If you don’t have much time to explore the island, then know this is one of the best ways to do it!
-Throughout this tour, you’ll be accompanied by an experienced guide who knows the island and its secrets like few.
-Don’t miss it!
+If you have little time to explore the island, know that this will be one of the best ways to do so!
+During these tours, you will be accompanied by an experienced guide who knows the island and its secrets as few know.
+Don’t miss out!

-In this 4-hour long activity, you’ll have the opportunity to explore some of the places mentioned above, located in the outskirts of Angra de Heroísmo.
+During this three-hour activity, you will have the opportunity to explore some of the most beautiful places mentioned in this article.

-Aside from its natural beauty, the archipelago of Azores is known for being an excellent location for watching cetaceans, like whales, and other beautiful marine species.
+In addition to its natural beauty, the Azores are known for being a place of excellence for the observation of cetaceans, such as whales and other beautiful marine species.

 How to get to Angra do Heroísmo